jobiegamao/chat_implementation_react/README.md

-# Live Chat Implementation with only using React Hooks and MUI material for UI.

-# with Delete function and reusable components
+# Single Page Live Chat Implementation with only using React Hooks and MUI material for UI with Delete function and reusable components

-# NPM Start to run the project
+# Run project

-- npm i / yarn install for dependencies
+- npm i / yarn install
+  - for dependencies
+- npm start
+  - to run the project

 # Hooks